 Then this one person is still held accountable for the end result by the authority that coerced them in the beginning.

-What Is Accountability And Responsibility In The Workplace?
+What Is Responsibility And Accountability In The Workplace?

 To be an effective and influential leader in the workplace one must be accountable.
-It is defined as being the one person to ensure responsibilities are achieved as expected.
+Workplace accountability is defined as being the one person to ensure responsibilities are achieved as expected.

 Leaders must clearly understand what’s required with responsibility vs. accountability before making commitments.
 Here’s why: